rhiknow55/rhiknow55.github.io/README.md

 I was part of a team at UBC Emerging Media Lab as a software developer that created a VR experience touring Stanley Park which was modeled from photogrammetry.

 - Created a virtual reality experience where the user can traverse Stanley Park modeled via photogrammetry.
-- Debugged incompatibility issues with 3rd party software and upgraded project fixing issues and merging issues.
+- Debugged incompatibility issues with 3rd party software and upgraded project version whilst fixing version and merging issues.
 - Reducing draw calls with texture virtualization (via 3DS Max + Amplify Texture) & increasing fps with LODs.

 Acquired Skills: C#, Unity3D, 3DS Max, HTC Vive, Plastic SCM, Trello, Scrum/Agile